Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 Why don't we just use the same techniques that we use in the IRS to enforce illegal immigration?

-Well, though that's a valid question because the IRS doesn't catch everybody, but they do succeed in creating the largest voluntary compliance uh in paying income taxes anywhere else in the world.
+But they do succeed in creating the largest voluntary compliance in paying income taxes anywhere else in the world.

-Uh he was convicted in January of failing to report income of 1.4 million to the IRS.
+He was convicted in January of failing to report income of $1.4 million to the IRS.

-That figure included the one million dollar payday he banked for winning uh survivor in 2000.
+That figure included the $1 million payday he banked for winning Survivor in 2000.

 Well, you know, it just takes one or two of these every now and then to cause everybody else a snap too.

-And you know, you'll notice that none of the IRS will put out pressly we are increasing our audits this year.
+And, you know, you'll notice that now the IRS will put out, Presslet, we are increasing our audits this year.

 We've been lax in previous years.

-We've been uh we've been auditing primarily the nation's wealthy, but we're gonna start auditing more of the middle class and I'll go home.
+We've been auditing primarily the nation's wealthy, but we're going to start auditing more of the middle class.

-They do because you gotta use You turn your life upside down anyway when you prepare your return when you get audited.
+They do because you turn your life upside down anyway when you prepare your return.

 You've not been audited?